 4. Find the documents needed for your Passport Reissue or Renewal

 You want to make sure you have all the required documents so that you do not run into any issues when you present your documents at your appointment.
 On the homepage where Document Advisor for renewal / re-issue is listed; you will find a form with options listed for you.

 Click the respective option that is similar to your case and a list of documents that you need to take to your appointment will be listed.
 You will not need any additional documents apart from the ones listed here.
-Do not worry about what other people say in regards to the issue.
+Do not worry about what other people say in regard to the issue.
 The only documents required are the ones listed on this page.

 This is the list of documents you need.
 In the end, you will see the information about documents proving your address, as well as documents needed if your address has changed from the previous passport you owned.
 You will see respective information for other changes like spouse changes.

 - Online form that you printed out with the Application Reference Number (ARN).